paesanilab/MBX/README.md

 [![Homepage](https://img.shields.io/badge/google%20groups-mbx--users-green)](https://groups.google.com/g/mbx-users)

 # MBX v0.7
-MBX is a C++ software that provides an interface for MD drivers, such as LAMMPS and i-PI, to perform classical and path-integral molecular dynamics simulations using our many-body potential energy functions.
+MBX is a C++ software that provides an interface for MD drivers, such as LAMMPS (https://www.lammps.org) and i-PI (http://ipi-code.org), to perform classical and path-integral molecular dynamics simulations using our many-body potential energy functions.
 The current version of MBX includes the MB-pol many-body water potential (https://doi.org/10.1021/ct400863t, https://doi.org/10.1021/ct500079y, https://pubs.acs.org/doi/abs/10.1021/ct5004115) and the MB-nrg many-body potentials for neat CO2 and mixed CO2/H2O mixtures (https://doi.org/10.1021/acs.jctc.9b01175, https://doi.org/10.1063/5.0080061), and neat CH4 and mixed CH4/H2O mixtures (https://doi.org/10.1021/acs.jpcb.0c08728).
 MBX also includes the TTM-nrg potentials for the halide (https://doi.org/10.1021/acs.jpcb.5b09562) and alkali-metal (https://doi.org/10.1039/C6CP02553F) ions in water.
 The MB-nrg many-body potentials for the halide (https://doi.org/10.1021/acs.jctc.6b00302) and alkali-metal (https://doi.org/10.1063/1.4993213) ions in water will become available in the next release of MBX.
 For more details about the MB-pol, MB-nrg, and TTM-nrg potentials in MBX please visit: https://paesanigroup.ucsd.edu/software/mbx.html.

 MBX is periodically updated with performance improvements and the addition of other many-body potentials.
 For any questions about MBX, installation issues, or general usage inquiries please use the MBX Google Group: https://groups.google.com/g/mbx-users.